Unmind logo

 The World Health Organization (WHO) defines burnout as an “occupational phenomenon.”
 That means it’s specific to work environments, and workplaces need to take notice.

-But burnout isn’t recognised as a mental health condition.
-It’s a syndrome, which means it’s a recognised set of symptoms without a clear diagnosis.
+But burnout isn’t recognized as a mental health condition.
+It’s a syndrome, which means it’s a recognized set of symptoms without a clear diagnosis.

 The three key symptoms of burnout are: